HemantGaikwad7/GitCore/README.md

 - Invalid repository states
 - File I/O errors

+## Future Work

+Intelligent Test Case Generation: Integration with AI models (like Gemini or GPT) to automatically generate comprehensive unit tests for committed code
+- Analyze code changes in commits to identify testable functions and methods
+- Generate test cases covering happy paths, edge cases, and error conditions
+- Create tests that match the coding style and patterns of the existing codebase
+- Support for multiple testing frameworks (unittest, pytest, etc.)
+- Integration with git show to generate tests for specific commits
+- Automatic test file creation following naming conventions

 ## Contributing

 This is an educational implementation.
 For production use cases, consider using the official Git client or more robust Python Git libraries like GitPython.